StochasticBiology/hypertraps-ct/README.md

 | Transition times for individual sampled routes of accumulation | *list*$times | *label*-times.txt | |
 | Dwelling statistics for individual sampled routes of accumulation | *list*$betas | *label*-betas.txt | |

-These various outputs can be further interrogated and/or used in the plotting functions below.
+The named list in R can be passed to plotting and prediction functions for analysis -- see "Visualising and using output" below.

 Demonstration
 -----------